phenschke/table-ocr/README.md

 2. **Create a Schema** - Define the output columns
 3. **Create a Project** - Combine prompt + schema
 4. **Upload PDFs** - Add your documents to the project.
 All files in a project will use the same prompt/schema
 5. **Process** - Extract data from tables.
-Press "Details" button of a file to inspect the data extracted from individual files.
+Press "View" button of a file to inspect the data extracted from individual files.

 ### Programmatic Usage